c20d-us/Gnimu/README.md

 This is a low-cost, hackable platform for experimenting with GNSS and IMU data logging, the RaceBox BLE protocol, and sensor fusion built from off-the-shelf parts.

 I originally started this project as a streaming GNSS+IMU telemetry source for use with the [AutoX Data Logger for iOS](https://autoxdrivermod.com) app.

+I pronounce the project name as "nigh-mew," though I have no strong opinion on how anyone else pronounces it.

 > [!IMPORTANT]
 > **Unofficial project.** This is an independent, educational, and non-commercial implementation.
 It is **not affiliated with, endorsed by, or supported by RaceBox.** "RaceBox" and related marks belong to their respective owner.
 Use this code for learning and personal purposes only, and at your own risk.
 Do not use this code to impersonate a genuine device for any commercial or fraudulent purpose.